The best houses from Grand Designs Australia

 Self-build turned popular holiday home

-Of course, the couple was keen to entertain at the property, and not wanting to miss out on the luxuries they had come to expect from their Melbourne residence, they decided to kit their new home out with plenty of bells and whistles.
-There's an underground wellness hub, complete with a resistance swim pool, a hot tub and a sauna, a swanky bar and a 15-seat cinema, all of which can be accessed via a glass elevator.
+Not wanting to miss out on the luxuries they had come to expect from their Melbourne residence, the duo decided to kit their new home out with plenty of luxury amenities.
+There's a swanky bar, a 15-seat cinema, a glass elevator and an underground wellness hub, complete with a resistance pool, hot tub and sauna.

 There's also an incredible rooftop deck, which allows for 360-degree views.
 Once the house was complete, Ian and Robert decided to turn it into a luxurious holiday home, which they called Starhaven Retreat.
-In fact, it's now one of Australia’s top bed and breakfasts.
-In early 2022, the couple opted to sell up and it instantly became the area's most expensive residential home.
-If you've fallen in love and fancy snapping the place up, then it's still for sale right now for offers over £2.1 million (AUD$3.9m).
+It's now one of Australia’s top bed and breakfasts.

 Eco-friendly cabin built around a giant tree